bitprj/BitCamp/ISSUETEMPLATE.md

 The following is an template for members to use whenever creating an issue for members or the open-source community.
 Each section should be filled out unless stated as optional.
-For problem type, state whether the issue is targetting an error/bug, documentation fix, need for additional information, etc. If you have any other questions about creating or contributing, please checkout the *"how to contribute"* Github issue [here](https://github.com/bitprj "here").
+For problem type, state whether the issue is targetting an error/bug, documentation fix, need for additional information, etc. If you have any other questions about creating or contributing, please checkout the *"how to contribute"* Github issue [here](https://github.com/bitprj "here") (link coming soon).

 **Template:**